Welcome to your A-Z Handbook on living in halls!

 - where a resident is reported as smoking in the building or possessing illegal drugs.

-- The University’s counselling and wellbeing,
+- The student welfare and counselling and wellbeing teams

-- The University Medical Practice – 0118 987 8797 or visit (see Doctors for more information),
+- University Medical Practice – 0118 987 8797 or visit (see Doctors for more information)

-- Reading University Students’ Union advisers – 0118 378 4100,
+- Reading University Students’ Union advisers – 0118 378 4100

 - Leaving University?
 Have a look at Beyond Uni.
 We also advise students connect with the careers team before and after leaving.

-- Find important information for currents students’ on these webpages,
+- Find important information for currents students

-- Find important information for international students’ on these webpages,
+- Find important information for international students’

-- Find information related to your Accommodation on these webpages,
+- Find information related to your Accommodation

-- Students can also seek peer support,
+- Students can also seek peer support

-- The University Security Team,
+- The University Security Team

-- Financial advice from the Finance team, Reading Students' Union or the Blackbullion app,
+- Financial advice from the Finance team, Reading Students' Union or the Blackbullion app

-- Jobs available for students through Campus Jobs,
+- Jobs available for students through Campus Jobs

 - complete your electronic inventory